-Newly published research by Grundy et al. (2019) shows a more direct connection between histamines and interstitial cystitis (Painful Bladder Syndrome or Bladder Pain Syndrome).
+Newly published research by Grundy et al. (2019) shows a more direct connection.

-In this study, to be published in the upcoming February 2021 issue of The American Journal of Physiology: Renal Physiology, Grundy et al. show correlation that histamines in the body lead to changes in the sensory nerves of the bladder, particularly hypersensitivity during bladder distension, or when the bladder is filling or full.
+In this study published in the February 2021 issue of The American Journal of Physiology: Renal Physiology, Grundy et al. show correlation that histamines in the body lead to changes in the sensory nerves of the bladder, particularly hypersensitivity during bladder distension, or when the bladder is filling or full.

 The study determined that certain sensory nerves in the bladder can become more sensitive when histamines are present.
 This activation occurs in the bladder membrane, the detrusor muscles, as well as the afferent nerves of the bladder.

-The study also suggests that histamines can increase the activation of certain sensory nerve cell bodies in the central nervous system, which may affect the sensation of fullness of those with IC/BPS.
+The study also suggests that histamines can increase the activation of certain sensory nerve cell bodies in the central nervous system, which may affect the sensation of fullness of those with IC/painful bladder syndrome.

 In a previous study by Shan et al. (2019) also showed the important role of histamines in IC/BPS.
-In that study, bladder tissues were collected from 69 BPS/IC patients and 10 control female patients.
-The study found that 4 histamine receptors were more reactive in the patients with IC/BPS.
+In that study, bladder tissues were collected from 69 patients with painful bladder syndrome and 10 control female patients.
+The study found that 4 histamine receptors were more reactive in the patients with painful bladder syndrome.

 These findings will hopefully help guide treatment for this dysfunction which greatly affects quality of life for many of our clients.

 What is Painful Bladder Syndrome / Interstitial Cystitis?